wodby/docs/apps/remote-workspace/sftp.md

 7. That's it.
 Now when you make changes, they automatically deploy on a remote server and you don't have to configure anything on your local machine.

-> If you want to commit your changes, navigate to the codebase tab of your app instance page, you will see all changes you've done.
+> If you want to commit your changes, navigate to the codebase tab of your instance page, you will see all changes you've done.
 Just enter the commit message and click `Commit`.